aliciaxl/catalog-SEA/README.md

 # Chair Catalog - SEA Stage 2 Project Assessment

 Chair catalog website created for the Snap Engineering Academy project assessment stage.
 The website displays a catalog of chair, displayed as cards with an image and information including the product name, designer, year made, manufacturer, and a brief description.
-The app aallows users to view, search through, add, remove, and sort items in the catalog.
+The app allows users to view, search through, add, remove, and sort items in the catalog.

 ## Goal